 The female lays her eggs on water plants.
 To the naked eye the batch of eggs looks like rust.
 In favourable conditions they will hatch in 6 - 8 weeks, but they can survive in dry mud as eggs for over 20 years before hatching.
 Below is Pionocypris vidua, a freshwater species.

-There are almost 12,000 species described in this Class so far, about 25% are parasitic, and nearly all are less than 2 cm in length.
+There are almost 12,000 species of Copepoda described so far, about 25% are parasitic, and nearly all are less than 2 cm in length.
 There are around 120 species of cyclops in the UK, all are very similar.

 They are found in all kinds of freshwater habitats, where they eat food particles suspended in the water and dead animals.
 They are mainly marine, but perhaps the best known group are the Cyclops found in freshwater.